-A very popular idea is for restaurants to offer practical cooking lessons, and then guests eat what they’ve prepared in the kitchen.
+A very popular idea is for restaurants to offer practical cooking courses, and then guests eat the dishes they’ve prepared in the kitchen.

 Get guests to complete a short form that gives you insight into each of their characters, and then prepare a meal based on personality.

-You may even want to get an expert in to link personality to food choices.
+You may even want to get an expert to link personality to food choices.